emrekavur/CHAOS-evaluation/README.md

 |Julia\ `evaluate3D.jl`  |A sample submission evaluation code via Julia|

 ## MATLAB Version
 There are two evaluation codes.
+Both were written and tested with MATLAB R2018a.

 1) Evaluation of sample submission (`evaluate3D.m`)